Regularity results for pluriclosed flow: Nonsingular solutions

 \begin{lemma} Let $(M^4, g(t), J)$ be a solution to (\ref{PCF}) on a Class $\seven$ surface with $b_2 = n$.
 Then

 \begin{proof} This follows immediately from Proposition \ref{degreeev} and the fact that for Class $\seven$ surfaces, $c_1^2 = -n$. \end{proof} \end{lemma}

 \begin{prop} Let $(M^4, J)$ be a compact Class $\seven^+$ surface.
-Suppose ${\gw}(t)$ is a nonsingular solution to (\ref{vflow}) on $M$.
+Suppose ${\gw}(t)$ is a solution to (\ref{vflow}) on $M \times [0,\infty)$ with uniformly bounded curvature.
 Then the corresponding solution to (\ref{PCF}) exists on $[0, \infty)$. \begin{proof} Suppose the corresponding solution to unnormalized flow existed on $[0, \tau), \tau < \infty$.
 First note that the degree of $M$ remains finite on $[0, \tau)$.
 However, to rescale to get the volume normalized flow we must be rescaling by a factor going to infinity since the curvature must be blowing up, and we have assumed the volume-normalized flow is nonsingular.
 Thus the volume must be going to zero.
 Using Lemma \ref{volumeev} we see that at some point the degree must be positive.
 But this condition is preserved, since the degree grows linearly by Lemma \ref{class7degreeev}.
 In taking the rescaling limit, this says that the degree must go to infinity as $t \rightarrow \infty$ in the volume normalized flow.
-Since by assumption the volume normalized equation is nonsingular, this is a contradiction. \end{proof} \end{prop}
+Since by assumption the volume normalized equation has bounded curvature this is a contradiction. \end{proof} \end{prop}